biodatageeks/ds-notebooks/kedro/README-kedro.md

 5. To stop kedro viz press `Ctrl+C` in the terminal where you run the `kedro viz` command.

-Important: Take the screenshot of the Kedro pipeline visualization to the documentation.

 ## Task 4.
 Create a new Kedro environment for the Kubernetes cluster

 1. Create an additional bucket for new Kedro environment